Warranty & Service··9 min read

 The Comparison: How Parts Discovery Works Now vs. How It Should

-The difference isn't incremental.
-It's the difference between a customer completing the repair and a customer buying a replacement from a competitor.
+The gap is not incremental.
+It is the difference between a customer completing a repair and a customer buying a replacement from a competitor.

 What Good Looks Like